Afro-Mexicans

 The genetic legacy of Mexico's once significant number of colonial-era enslaved Africans is evidenced in non-Black Mexicans as trace amounts of sub-Saharan African DNA found in the average Mexican.
 In the 2015 census, 64.9% (896,829) of Afro-Mexicans also identified as indigenous Amerindian Mexicans.
 It was also reported that 9.3% of Afro-Mexicans speak an indigenous Mexican language.

-About 1.2% of Mexico's population has significantly large African ancestry, with 1.38 million self-recognized during the 2015 Inter-census Estimate.
+About 2.4-3% of Mexico's population has significantly large African ancestry, with 2.5 million self-recognized during the 2020 Inter-census Estimate.
 However, some sources put the official number at around 5% of the total population.
 While other sources imply that due to the systemic erasure of Black people from Mexican society, and the tendency of Afro Mexican people to identify with other ethnic groups other than Afro Mexicans, the percentage of Afro-Mexicans is most likely actually much higher than what the official number says.
 In the 21st century, some people who identify as Afro-Mexicans are the children and grandchildren of naturalized Black immigrants from Africa and the Caribbean.
-The 2015 Inter-census Estimate was the first time in which Afro-Mexicans could identify themselves as such and was a preliminary effort to include the identity before the 2020 census.
+The 2015 Inter-census Estimate was the first time in which Afro-Mexicans could identify themselves as such and was a preliminary effort to include the identity before the 2020 census which now shows the country's population is 2.04%.
 The question asked on the survey was "Based on your culture, history, and traditions, do you consider yourself Black, meaning Afro-Mexican or Afro-descendant?" and came about following various complaints made by civil rights groups and government officials.

 Some of their activists, like Benigno Gallardo, do feel their communities lack "recognition and differentiation", by what he calls "mainstream Mexican culture".

 History

+Most Africans were brought to Mexico by Portuguese and British slave traders in the sixteenth through eighteenth centuries.
+The Afro-Mexican population expanded through intermarriage and interracial relationships so that by the end of the eighteenth century, there were more than 370,000 persons of African descent in Mexico, about 10% of the whole population.

-Enslaved Africans were brought to Spanish America including Mexico, becoming an integral part of Mexican society.
-Afro-Mexicans engaged in a variety of economic activities as slaves and as free persons.
+Afro-Mexicans engaged in a variety of economic activities as enslaved and free persons.
 Mexico never became a society based on slavery, as happened in the Anglo-American southern colonies or Caribbean islands, where plantations utilized large numbers of field slaves.
 At conquest, central Mexico had a large, hierarchically organized Indian population that provided largely coerced labor.
 Mexico's economy utilized African slave labor during the colonial period, particularly in Spanish cities as domestic workers, artisans, and laborers in textile workshops (obrajes).

 Although Mexico has celebrated its mixed indigenous and European roots mestizaje, Africans' presence and contributions until recently were not part of the national discourse.
 Increasingly, the historical record has been revised to take account of Afro-Mexicans' long presence in Mexico.